Overview

 Schools and institutions that participate in the National School Lunch Program (NSLP) and School Breakfast Program (SBP) must offer meals that comply with the U.S. Department of Agriculture’s (USDA) NSLP and SBP meal patterns for grade K-12.
 Meals offered in the Seamless Summer Option (SSO) of the NSLP must follow the NSLP and SBP meal pattern requirements.

 The NSLP and SBP meal patterns require minimum daily and weekly servings of five meal components and weekly dietary specifications (nutrition standards).
-The current USDA meal patterns for grades K-12 were defined by the final rules, Nutrition Standards in the National School Lunch and School Breakfast Programs (77 FR 4088) on January 26, 2012, and Child Nutrition Programs: Transitional Standards for Milk, Whole Grains, and Sodium (87 FR 6984) on February 7, 2022.
+The current USDA meal patterns for grades K-12 were defined by the final rules, Nutrition Standards in the National School Lunch and School Breakfast Programs on January 26, 2012, Child Nutrition Programs: Transitional Standards for Milk, Whole Grains, and Sodium on February 7, 2022, and Expanding Fluid Milk Options in Child Nutrition Programs on May 8, 2026.
 The lunch meal pattern requirements are specified in 7 CFR 210.10 of the NSLP regulations.
 The breakfast meal pattern requirements are specified in 7 CFR 220.8 of the SBP regulations.

 On April 25, 2024, the USDA published the final rule, Child Nutrition Programs: Meal Patterns Consistent With the 2020-2025 Dietary Guidelines for Americans (89 FR 31962).
 This rulemaking finalizes long-term school nutrition requirements based on the goals of the 2020-2025 Dietary Guidelines for Americans, robust stakeholder input, and lessons learned from prior rulemakings.
-Notably, this rulemaking:
+Changes include:

-- gradually phases in limits for added sugars for the NSLP, SBP, and CACFP;
+- gradually phasing in limits for added sugars for the NSLP, SBP, and CACFP;

-- updates the limit for sugars in breakfast cereals and yogurt from total sugars to added sugars;
+- updating the limit for sugars in breakfast cereals and yogurt from total sugars to added sugars;

-- implements a single sodium reduction in the NSLP and SBP, and commits to studying the potential associations between sodium reduction and student participation in the NSLP and SBP;
+- implementing a single sodium reduction in the NSLP and SBP, and commits to studying the potential associations between sodium reduction and student participation in the NSLP and SBP;

-- addresses a variety of other school meal requirements, including establishing long-term milk and whole grain requirements; and
+- addressing a variety of other school meal requirements, including establishing long-term milk and whole grain requirements; and

-- includes provisions that strengthen the Buy American Requirement.
+- including provisions that strengthen the Buy American Requirement.

 - Added Sugars ("Dietary Specifications" section)